After any crisis event, you should take the time to do a reality check to determine whether you really want to restart or continue your business.

 If you decide to go ahead with a restructure, make the process as easy as possible on staff by explaining why the restructure is happening, allowing time for one-on-one feedback, and providing a process that supports staff in retaining their dignity and self-esteem.

 Make sure the restructure does not leave your remaining staff disillusioned or uncertain about their own future.
 Keep staff informed about why you've made the decisions you have.

 Under the Fair Work Act 2009, businesses affected by a natural disaster may be able to change their employment arrangements, including standing down staff.

-The Fair Work Ombudsman has published a factsheet on employment entitlements during disasters or emergencies.
+The Fair Work Ombudsman has information on employment entitlements during disasters or emergencies.